Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras

-{ \textbf{Acknowledgements:} This paper was financed by the Leverhulme trust {research project} grant ``RPG-2018-029: Emergent Physics From Lattice Models of Higher Gauge Theory''.
-JFM would like to express his gratitude to Tim Porter for discussions on Quinn-like TQFTs for the case of classifying spaces of groupoids and crossed modules / complexes of groupoids. } VK would like to thank Ehud Meir for countless invaluable explanations about Hopf algebras, Christoph Schweigert for introducing him to the Kitaev model, and Catherine Meusburger and Thomas Vo\ss\ for further helpful discussions.
+{ \textbf{Acknowledgements:} This paper was financed by the Leverhulme trust {research project} grant RPG-2018-029: \textit{``Emergent Physics From Lattice Models of Higher Gauge Theory''}.
+JFM would like to express his gratitude to Tim Porter for discussions on Quinn-like TQFTs for the case of classifying spaces of groupoids and crossed modules / complexes of groupoids.} VK would like to thank Ehud Meir for countless invaluable explanations about Hopf algebras, Christoph Schweigert for introducing him to the Kitaev model, and Catherine Meusburger and Thomas Vo\ss\ for further helpful discussions.
+The very final stages of the writing of this paper were financed by the EPSRC Programme Grant No. EP/W007509/1: \textit{``Combinatorial Representation Theory: Discovering the Interfaces of Algebra with Geometry and Topology''.} We all thank the referee for useful comments and suggestions.

+\textbf{Authorship:} {The three authors have contributed in equal measure to the conceptualisation and contextualisation of the paper.
+The initial idea, and a great part of the calculations for the construction of the {\HHK\ model}, are due to VK.
+The relations between the model and Quinn's finite total homotopy TQFT were due to JFM.}